(This guide is regularly updated with the most up to date & accurate information)

-Hanauma Bay is one of Oahu’s top 3 places to visit and with around 3000 visitors per day (that’s 1 million per year) it is one of the world’s most popular snorkel destinations!
+Hanauma Bay is one of Oahu’s top 3 places to visit and with around 1000 visitors per day it is one of the world’s most popular snorkel destinations!

-Hanauma Bay is actually formed from a volcanic cone, and after many years of wave erosion cutting through the Southeast wall of the cone – Has given shape to the bay as we see it today.
+Hanauma Bay is actually formed from a volcanic cone, and after many years of wave erosion cutting through the Southeast wall of the cone it has given shape to the bay as we see it today.

 In the Hawaiian language “Hanu” means bay, and “uma” means curved – So you can clearly see how Hanauma Bay got its name.

 Hanauma Bay was voted the best beach in the United States in 2016, and there’s a reason this is the most popular snorkel spot on Oahu.

 Not only are you guaranteed to see an amazing abundance of sea life here, but the fish that reside here are the friendliest and tamest that you will see anywhere.